 For high school students, Tutor Corps makes certain to exceed the set of requirements required to be accepted to UC schools.
 However, because our classes aren't "UC Eligible", any student applying to a UC should expect to take standardized tests for required classes.
 Click here for more information.

 Example: John enrolled with Tutor Corps in 9th grade, taking core classes and electives.
 He started test prep for the ACT in 10th grade and took the ACT (with writing) in 11th grade.
 He also took two SAT II Subject Tests.
 Because he scored high enough to meet UC requirements, he did not have to take the tests again.
 In John's 12th grade year, he took two AP tests in order to receive extra credits on his UC transcript.

 Tutor Corps also recommends that homeschool families pay particular attention to standardized tests (APs, SATs, ACTs, SAT IIs), as these scores carry more weight for homeschooled applicants.
 Click here for more information.

 Many schools have supplemental forms specifically for homeschooled applicants.
 Here are a few examples:

 How much will it cost?

 The answer to this question will vary depending on the request.
 Homeschooling and Independent Learning Programs are not the cheapest full-time schooling option.
 However, the one-on-one setting means students are able to more efficiently complete academic work and therefore students do not usually need to spend a full seven-hour school day with instructors.
-Also, keep in mind that full tuition at a private high school in California can cost $42,000 per year.
+Also, keep in mind that full tuition at a private high school can easily cost $42,000 per year.